Flag desecration: South Korea

+The desecration of the national flag in South Korea by the country's own citizens is rare when compared to analogous instances in other countries as the flag is viewed more along the lines of an ethnic flag rather than merely just the flag of a state.

 Soviet Union

 The flag of the Soviet Union was burned many times by protestors against its government's policies, for instance in Brazil by those protesting the Warsaw Pact invasion of Czechoslovakia of 1968, and in New York City in 1985 by protesters against the Soviet–Afghan War.
 The Soviet flag was burned or otherwise desecrated during the Euromaidan in Ukraine.

 Spain

-The Spanish Penal Code punishes with prison sentences insulting the flag of Spain and the flags of the autonomous communities of Spain.

-However, flag burning is often seen in nationalist riots.
+The Spanish Penal Code punishes insulting the flag of Spain and the flags of the autonomous communities of Spain with a fine that can range from €420 to €144,000.
+However, flag burning is often seen in nationalist demonstrations.